Legal Defense For Juvenile Crimes

 Chapter 8 of the Arizona revised statutes applies to juvenile offenders.
-However, depending on the age of the juvenile, the prosecutor and the courts may determine to treat your child as an adult in criminal court!
-Call us today if your child has been charged with a crime or if your child is involved in any juvenile adjudication proceedings!
-Your child’s future is worth fighting for!
+However, depending on the age of the juvenile, the prosecutor and the courts may determine to treat your child as an adult in criminal court.

-- – a preference for high excitement and low effort activities (video games, sex, drugs, rock ‘n’ roll),
+- A preference for high excitement and low-effort activities

-- – more risky, impulsive behaviors, including experimenting with drugs and alcohol.
+- Risky, impulsive behaviors, including experimenting with drugs and alcohol

-Nolan Law Firm understands these realities and doesn’t think a singular bad choice should adversely effect a young person for the rest of their life.
+The team at The Nolan Law Firm understands these realities.
+One bad choice should not adversely affect a young person for the rest of their life.